dmylonas/colourHackathon/README.md

 •	Count the frequency of colour words and sort them.

-•	Visualise the frequency of colour words in Python using colour data from Colournamer.
+•	Visualise the frequency of colour words in Python using Colournamer.